Date of Degree

 Copyright 2013 Patrice Bounds

 Bounds, Patrice Sheri Robinson.
 "Examining the relationship between career decision self-efficacy, ethnic identity, and academic self-concept and achievement of African American high school students."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.